© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 A serene blue KO-ITAME has JI-NIE with standing MIDARE-UTSURI.

 Jumbling KAWASU O-CHOJI-MIDARE unfolds through the lower and recedes to GUNOME in the upper - placing his typical trademark OSAFUNE MONOUCHI.
-The rise and fall of NIOI-FUKAI figures appear like white luminous gel.
+The rise and fall of NIOI-FUKAI figures appear white.
 There are KINSUJI, ASHI and YO.

 MIDARE-KOMI BOSHI is nearly YAKIZUME.
 NIE tends to HAKIKAKE.